-This is the BEST Sweet Potato Casserole Recipe!
-Made with tender, creamy sweet potatoes, a buttery streusel topping and toasted sticky-sweet marshmallows, this classic side dish stands out at any holiday or weeknight dinner table!
-If you love this dish, you will love my Candied Sweet Potatoes recipe.
+This is the BEST Southern Sweet Potato Casserole Recipe!!
+Made with tender, creamy sweet potatoes, a buttery streusel topping, and toasted sticky-sweet marshmallows!
+This classic side dish stands out at any holiday or weeknight dinner table!

 Take a risk tonight, treat yourself and let’s get our casserole on, shall we?